 Manual vs. Electric Toothbrush

-Brushing your teeth is one of the most important parts of your oral healthcare routine.
+Brushing your teeth every day is one of the most important parts of your oral healthcare routine.
 Because there are many different toothbrushes on the market, it can feel a bit overwhelming deciding which one you should buy.
 In this blog post, we compare manual vs. electric toothbrushes.

 The force behind a traditional manual toothbrush comes solely from the patient’s effort.
 Proper care must be taken to exert enough force to effectively clean off food particles and bacteria while not being too aggressive, which could damage the enamel.